silvashley/FnFMixologist/readme.md

 #FNF Mixology

 ##Objective
-Create webpage that allows booking of special event services such as hostess, setup help & mixology services
+Create webpage that allows booking of staff for special event services such as hostess, setup help & mixology services.

 ##Styles
 Styled with Tailwind CSS